-UK 25 Year Environment Plan Taking action to recover threatened, iconic or economically important species and where possible to prevent human-induced extinction or loss of known threatened species (D7).
-Making sure that there are high quality, accessible, natural spaces close to where people live and work, particularly in urban areas, and encouraging more people to spend time in them to benefit their health and wellbeing (G4).
-Managing and reducing the impact of existing plant and animal diseases; lowering the risk of new ones and tackling invasive non-native species (H1).
-Scottish Government Biodiversity Strategy, 2022-45 Supporting and leading initiatives to halt biodiversity loss Placing biodiversity at the heart of all areas of our decision making, Providing good governance and accountability, and using a systems- approach to work with partners Fife Council Plan for Fife, 2017-27 Thriving places: Active in conservation initiatives across rural, coastal and urban habitats in Fife Opportunities for all: Provide high quality learning outcomes and work-place opportunities Community-led services: Collaborate with and support communities and land managers across Fife and Tayside University of St Andrews Biodiversity Strategy, 2018-28 Support data recording and monitoring across the University campus and initiatives Provide and promote hands-on teaching about biodiversity and sustainable ecosystem management within the University Climate adaptation for nature (POST Note 679) • Supporting assisted migration to conserve species genetic diversity and create well-managed, resilient habitats in Fife.
+UK 25 Year Environment Plan

+- Taking action to recover threatened, iconic or economically important species and where possible to prevent human-induced extinction or loss of known threatened species (D7). - Making sure that there are high quality, accessible, natural spaces close to where people live and work, particularly in urban areas, and encouraging more people to spend time in them to benefit their health and wellbeing (G4). - Managing and reducing the impact of existing plant and animal diseases; lowering the risk of new ones and tackling invasive non-native species (H1).

+Scottish Government • Biodiversity Strategy, 2022-45 •

+- Supporting and leading initiatives to halt biodiversity loss - Placing biodiversity at the heart of all areas of our decision making, - Providing good governance and accountability, and using a systems-approach to work with partners

+Fife Council Plan for Fife, 2017-27

+- Thriving places: Active in conservation initiatives across rural, coastal and urban habitats in Fife - Opportunities for all: Provide high quality learning outcomes and work-place opportunities - Community-led services: Collaborate with and support communities and land managers across Fife and Tayside

+University of St Andrews Biodiversity Strategy, 2018-28

+- Support data recording and monitoring across the University campus and initiatives - Provide and promote hands-on teaching about biodiversity and sustainable ecosystem management within the University

-Case study: botanical conservation
+Our work in action: botanical conservation

-- Access to high quality evidence and using it effectively in decision making - Involving communities in co-design and ensuring long-term commitments are sustained - Ensuring that benefit sharing is as highly valued as securing access to genetic materials
+- Access to high quality evidence is limited and difficult to apply effectively in conservation decision-making. - Involving communities in co-design and ensuring long-term commitments are sustained. - Ensuring that benefit sharing is as highly valued as securing access to genetic materials.

-- Partnership-based approach to conservation, ensuring that projects are collaborative and support nature connectedness - Support in situ and trans situ conservation by using habitats in SABG for long term monitoring and Common Garden Experiments and to test interventions before their application in conservation projects - Plant multiple accessions of plants introduced to SABG, ensuring that representation of genetic diversity within species is maximised and that demographic processes can unfold.
+- Partnership-based approach to conservation, ensuring that projects are collaborative and support nature connectedness. - Supporting in situ and trans situ conservation by using habitats in SABG for long term monitoring and Common Garden Experiments and testing interventions before their application in conservation projects. - Plant multiple accessions of plants introduced to SABG, ensuring that representation of genetic diversity within species is maximised and that demographic processes can unfold.

-- Contribute to plant species conservation assessment programmes - Support and extend botanical databases through SABG biodiversity monitoring programmes - Collaborate with research partners to refine management plans through evidence synthesis, consultation, and ecological forecasting
+- Contribute to plant species conservation assessment programmes. - Support and extend botanical databases through SABG biodiversity monitoring programmes. - Collaborate with research partners to refine management plans through evidence synthesis, consultation, and ecological forecasting.

-Case study: green infrastructure
+Our work in action: green infrastructure